Son’s start unable to inspire comeback win for South Koreans

 Son missed South Korea’s run to the Asian Games title in 2014 because he was not released by former club Bayer Leverkusen, adding to the pressure on him to win gold this time.

-He said he’d warned the young squad when he arrived not to take any game for granted.

 “I should have controlled the game better and helped the (young) players in their mind controls — I feel a big responsibility for that,” Son said.
-“I should talk about such issue to the players, and I am sure the coach will also talk about the problem.
-But the most important thing is that the players themselves recognize the problem.”
+“I and our coach told players that we could face a big trouble if we lowered our guard.
+Of course, this thing should not happen, but I feel very relieved that this happened during the group preliminaries.
+I hope our players have learned that.”

 South Korea will round out the group stage against Kyrgyzstan on Monday and will need a big win to restore confidence ahead of the knockout stage.

-Malaysia leads Group E with two wins and is three points clear of South Korea.
-Bahrain and Kyrgyzstan drew 2-2 to pick up their first points of the tournament.
+Malaysia leads Group E with two wins and is three points clear of South Korea, which had opened its campaign by thrashing Bahrain 6-0 on Wednesday.
+Bahrain and Kyrgyzstan had a 2-2 draw Friday to pick up their first points of the tournament and remain in contention.

 The top two teams from each group and four best-performing third-placed teams advance to the round of 16.